6 Best Promotional Video Examples (& Steps to Creating One)16 min read

 - Add filters to enhance the video and set the desired mood.

-- Merge or join different video clips together.
+- Merge or join video clips together.

 - Add animated titles to bring your words to life.